-&lt;sup>46 Board Oversight RPT Committee (BORC) Charter
+50 Board Oversight RPT Committee (BORC) Charter

-- 8.2.1.
-The BORC shall be composed of at least three (3) non-executive members of the Board of Directors, two (2) of whom shall be independent directors, including the Chairman. - 8.2.2.
+- 8.1.1. oversee the evaluation of related party transactions that present the risk of potential abuse and ensure that rules and regulations are considered to properly and effectively implement the Bank's RPT policy guidelines; - 8.1.2. exercise sound and objective judgment on the related party transactions for the best interest of the Bank; and - 8.1.3. ensure that the processes and approvals of related party transactions are conducted at arm's length basis. - 8.2.
+Chairmanship, membership and overall composition: - 8.2.1.
+The BORC shall be composed of at least three (3) non-executive members of the Board of Directors, two (2) of whom shall be independent directors, including the Chairman51. - 8.2.2.
 The Chief Compliance Officer (CCO) and the Chief Audit Executive (CAE) shall sit as non-voting members of the BORC. - 9.
-Executive Committee - 9.1.
+Executive Committee52 - 9.1.
 Mandate.
 The Executive Committee shall assist the Board of Directors in the review of proposals regarding credit facilities, investments in financial assets, budget appropriation, borrowings, and other credit or transactional matters in line with the Bank's strategic goals.
-The Committee shall: - 9.1.1. endorse or approve loan recommendations from the Corporate Banking Group (CBG), Commercial Banking Group (ComBG), Retail Banking Group (RBG), and Consumer Finance Group (CFG), as endorsed by the appropriate Management Committee; - 9.1.2. evaluate, approve and endorse for Board approval investments in bonds, shares of stock or other financial assets; any borrowings, issuance of capital market instruments and bonds; - 9.1.3. approve restructuring, payment plan, compromise settlement or write-off of past due, problematic and remedial accounts, as endorsed by the appropriate Management Committee; and - 9.1.4. endorse for the approval of the Board applicable contracts, or renewals thereof, of which the Bank is a party to, including the approval of the required budget; and - 9.1.5. endorse for the approval of the Board the establishment, relocation, renovation or closure of domestic and overseas branches/offices including the approval of the needed budget. - 9.2.
-Chairmanship, membership and overall composition:
+The Committee shall: - 9.1.1. endorse or approve loan recommendations from the Corporate Banking Group (CBG), Commercial Banking Group (ComBG), Retail Banking Group (RBG), and Consumer Finance Group (CFG), as endorsed by the appropriate Management Committee; - 9.1.2. evaluate, approve and endorse for Board approval investments in bonds, shares of stock or other financial assets; any borrowings, issuance of capital market instruments and bonds;